lukech/rc-bash/README.md

 # rc-bash
 Execute Linux commands on a cluster/list of remote nodes through SSH.

-Usage: rc.sh [-h] [-f filename] -c command
+Usage: rc.sh [-h] -f <filename> -c <command>

-   -h, show help text
+  -h, show command usage
   -f, set the file which contains the node list
+  -c, set the command(s) to be run on the list of nodes

 Example:
 $ rc.sh -f node_list.txt -c uptime